Moshe Dayan Center for Middle Eastern and African Studies: Activities

-Ifriqiya: An analytical publication focusing on sub-Saharan Africa.

-Iqtisadi: Middle East Economy.
-Analyses economic developments in the Middle East and North Africa.

-Turkeyscope: Examines modern Turkish foreign and domestic policy and events.

-Middle East Newsbrief: Released weekly, this summarizes the English-language Arab, Turkish, and Kurdish press, with a particular focus on editorial, versus news pieces.

 Governance and partnerships

 The Moshe Dayan Center is governed by an Israeli board of governors, on the advice of an international advisory council.
 It is administered by an academic director.
 The center is funded entirely by endowments, research grants, and private and institutional donations.

 Some of its programs are in partnership with the Council of Higher Education of the Republic of Turkey and the Konrad Adenauer Foundation.
 Its other foreign connections include the Council on Foreign Relations in New York, the Turkish Foreign Policy Institute in Ankara, Royal Institute of International Affairs in London, Emory University, Washington Institute for Near East Policy, and Middle East Technical University (METU) in Ankara.

 In 2014, the center began a five-year cooperative program with the George L. Mosse / Laurence A. Weinstein Center for Jewish Studies at the University of Wisconsin-Madison.
 In August 2015, the center signed a cooperation agreement with the Center for Israel Studies (Jordan).